kitamersion/kita-logging/README.md

 await config.setBufferedOptions({ flushIntervalMs: 1000, batchSize: 25 });
 const current = await config.getBufferedOptions();
 console.log(current);

+// capture an Error inside a try/catch — the stack will be persisted on the log entry try {
+  throw new Error("example");
+} catch (err) {
+  // logger.error accepts an optional Error (or string) as a second argument await logger.error("caught failure", err);
+}
 ```

 ## React: Provider + hook example